lgonzalezrouco/pti/REST_API/README.md

     curl -H "Content-Type: application/json" -d '{"name":"Fatima", "studentId":"234123412f"}' http://localhost:8080/newstudent

 As a result the terminal (the server one) should show "Fatima".

+This time we did not return any HTTP message body.
+By default, the res.end() will return a response message with an HTTP 200 OK success status response code.
+You can check the returned HTTP header adding the "-i" option to wour cURL command:

+    curl - i -H "Content-Type: application/json" -d '{"name":"Fatima", "studentId":"234123412f"}' http://localhost:8080/newstudent

 Let's try a more complex example:

 ```js
 app.post('/newstudent', (req, res, next) => {